 A study conducted by the Institute for Corporate Productivity found that companies with a collaborative culture are 5.5 times more likely to be high performing than companies that don’t have one.
 In a culture of collaboration, organizations maximize employee knowledge and capabilities because the ideas and information created by employees spread more easily.
 This is a result of communication and collaboration across functional and departmental lines, which positively influences company performance and the bottom line.

-An inclusive culture develops when organizations put a concerted effort into ensuring that every individual in the organization feels that their input is welcome and valued.
+When it comes to building inclusive workplaces, an inclusive culture is imperative.
+This type of corporate culture develops when organizations put a concerted effort into ensuring that every individual in the organization feels that their input is welcome and valued.
 As a result, employees are more likely to contribute their ideas, champion new projects, and be more engaged with growing the organization overall.
 Also, when employees work for an organization where they feel their contributions are appreciated and valued, they are more likely to have higher levels of employee engagement and stay with the organization.
 This means increased employee retention rates and decreased recruitment costs.

 An organization with a customer centric culture always considers the viewpoint of the customer when making decisions, creating processes, defining expected behavior, and developing strategy.
 It’s an all-encompassing philosophy that is all about the consumers who buy your company’s products or services.
 This type of culture permeates your entire organization, including those who are not customer facing.